MicrosoftDocs/Viva/WorkplaceAnalytics/Use/explore-metrics-teams.md

 ## Call hours

-The **Call hours** graph shows the average and total number of hours each group spent in calls as initiators or participants, through Teams, including scheduled and impromptu calls during and outside of working hours (as set in Outlook).
+The **Call hours** graph shows the average and total number of hours each group spent in calls as initiators or participants, through Teams, including scheduled and unscheduled calls during and outside of working hours (as set in Outlook).

 ![Teams call hours](../images/wpa/use/teams-explore-calls.png)

 ## Instant messaging hours

-The **Instant messaging hours** graph shows average and total number of hours each group spent sending or receiving instant messages (IMs) through Teams, including scheduled and impromptu IMs during and outside of working hours (as set in Outlook).
+The **Instant messaging hours** graph shows average and total number of hours each group spent sending or receiving instant messages (IMs) through Teams, including IMs during and outside of working hours (as set in Outlook).

 ![Teams IMs](../images/wpa/use/teams-explore-ims.png)